diffblue/cbmc/doc/assets/xml_spec.md

 </xs:element>
 ```

-All Other Steps (element name: `location-only`)
+All Other Steps (element name: `location-only` and `loop-head`)

+A step that indicates where in the source program we are.

-Only included if the source location exists and differs from the
+A `location-only` step is emitted if the source location exists and
-previous one.\
+differs from the previous one.

+A  `loop-head` step is emitted if the location relates to the start of a loop,
+even if the previous step is also the same start of the loop (to ensure
+that it is printed out for each loop iteration)

 **Attributes**:

 -   `hidden`: boolean attribute